samgdotson/samgdotson.github.io/_guides/2020-6-18-websiteguide.md

 title: How to Build a Website with GitHub Pages
 ---

+I wrote this guide to help my mother build a free personal website that looks good, is easy to maintain, and did I mention that it's **free**?

+I think she did a marvelous job.
+Her website can be found at [jenniferdotsonpoet.com](http://jenniferdotsonpoet.com/)

+Hopefully this will help you establish a stronger internet presence and add a project to your portfolio.

 ### Step 0: Make a GitHub account

 ### Step 1: Create a new repository on GitHub